Generic Name: methadone hydrochloride

 Use in Patients with Gastrointestinal Conditions

-The methadone in Methadose may cause spasm of the sphincter of Oddi.
+Methadone may cause spasm of the sphincter of Oddi.
 Monitor patients with biliary tract disease, including acute pancreatitis, for worsening symptoms.
 Opioids may cause increases in the serum amylase.

 Use in Patients with Convulsive or Seizure Disorders